Pepewitch/WitchWorkAPI/README.md

-# HelloFunctions
+# WitchWorkAPI
-This repository is an Example of using firebase functions with typescript and express application
+This repository is an API for WitchWork project